sinecoug/chauffeur_tracker/README.md

 ## Documentation

-For the REST API docs, see The Chauffeur Tracker Service documentation.
-This is a GitHub Pages site, which is configured in the context of the repo settings.
+For the REST API docs, see the [Chauffeur Tracker documentation](https://sinecoug.github.io/chauffeur-tracker-service/).
+Docs are presented to you as a GitHub Pages site.